kavingray/wp-ui/readme.txt

 = Credits =
-Following scripts have been included with this plugin.

-Includes
-* jQuery cookie plugin by Klaus Hartl.
-* jQuery BBQ plugin by Ben Alman.
-* Mousewheel event plugin by Brandon Aaron.
-* Image resizer inspired from work by Jarrod Oberto.

-Thanks to respective authors for their great work.
+Complete list of Credits can be found on WP UI Options Page -> Credits.
+Thanks to all the authors for their incredible work.